Residual Multi-Fidelity Neural Network Computing: Residual multi-fidelity neural network algorithm

 {\bf Comparison with residual networks.} ResNets \cite{ResNets:2016} were originally developed to address the {\it degradation problem}, a phenomenon where we observe an eventual decrease in network training accuracy as depth increases.
-ResNets addresses this problem by introducing shortcut connections that pass along identity maps between layers.
+ResNets address this problem by introducing shortcut connections that pass along identity maps between layers.
 In this, as the network depth increases and accuracy becomes saturated, additional layers need only learn a residual that tends to zero as opposed to the full identity map plus some small possibly nonlinear correction.
-Understood in the context of the recent theoretical results in \cite{Aku_etal:2022}, ResNets take advantage of learning a residual that is small (relative to the identity map) between each layer.
-It is important to note that the size of the residual, as formulated in ResNet, is only guaranteed to be small relative to the identity map when the network accuracy is close to saturated and the identity map is near optimal.
+Understood in the context of the recent theoretical results in \cite{Davis_Motamed:2024}, ResNets take advantage of learning a residual that is small in uniform norm (relative to the identity map) between each layer.
+It is important to note that the size of the residual, as formulated in ResNet, is only guaranteed to be small relative to the identity map when the network accuracy is close to saturation and the identity map is near optimal.
 This situation arises when considering the impact of adding additional layers to a deep neural network that already approximates the quantity of interest to a reasonable accuracy (the conditions of the {\it degradation} problem).
-In the context of multi-fidelity modeling, where the correlation between low-fidelity and high-fidelity models needs to be learned accurately on sparse training data, it is unreasonable to expect the residual between layers (as formulated in ResNet) to be small compared to the identity map.
+In the context of multi-fidelity modeling, where the map between low-fidelity and high-fidelity models needs to be learned accurately on sparse training data, it is unreasonable to expect the residual between layers (as formulated in ResNet) to be small compared to the identity map.
 Therefore, in order to take advantage of the previously mentioned theoretical results, we need to explicitly enforce learning a small quantity.
 This is the exact insight of our proposed RMFNN algorithm.
-It formulates the correlational learning problem as learning a residual function $F$ between the high-fidelity and low-fidelity models, which is generally small relative to the high-fidelity quantity.
+We learn the map between models via a residual function $F$ that targets the discrepancy between high- and low-fidelity models, which in many cases is small in uniform norm.